Jeremy Hall (footballer): International

-He has been a member of the U.S. Soccer Residency program since 2003, and has earned 22 caps with the U-17 team, including games at the 2005 FIFA U-17 World Championship in Peru, where he made six starts and scored one goal against the Ivory Coast U-17's.
+He has been a member of the U.S. Soccer Residency program since 2003, and has earned 22 caps with the U-17 team, including games at the 2005 FIFA U-17 World Championship in Peru, where he made six starts and scored one goal against the Ivory Coast U-17s.
 He has also represented the United States at the U-20 level.

 In May 2016, Hall was called up to the Puerto Rico national football team for a friendly against the United States in Bayamón, Puerto Rico.
 Hall qualified to play for the Puerto Rican team by way of his Puerto Rican grandparents.
 He played the second round of the 2017 Caribbean Cup helping Puerto Rico reach the third round and being only two games away from reaching the 2017 CONCACAF Gold Cup for the first time.

 He continued to play with the team in matches against Orlando City SC in 2017 and the CONCACAF Nations League until 2018.

+Coaching

+In March 2022, Hall was named to the inaugural staff for Minnesota United 2 in MLS Next Pro.
+Hall was elevated to head coach for the side in April 2024.